beiller/beiller.github.io/resume.md

 - Mentor junior engineers and making them comfortable shipping PRs

 ### Uplift
-#### Senior Software Engineer
+#### Tech Lead
 ##### Sept 2019 - Nov 2022
-- SWE responsible for various microservices APIs and serverless backends on the credit / lending team
+- Responsible for various microservices APIs and serverless backends on the credit / lending team
-- Perform some management duties such as interviews and performance reviews as well as leadership of small engineering team of 3 and hands on coding 50/50 split
+- Perform management duties such as interviews and performance reviews as well as leadership of small engineering team of 3 and hands on coding 50/50 split
 - Responsible for all things related to underwriting backend services, deploying and maintaining machine learning models trained by data science teams used to underwrite loans
 - Develop faster validation and backtesting pipelines for model implementation and unified feature generation to speed up deployments of new models
 - Unified many critical credit APIs with zero downtime and zero bug launches through the extensive use of test driven development (TDD) for critical APIs